What is the difference between CBD and nicotine?

 The third way in which CBD and nicotine are similar is that they are both based in and extracted from nature.
 Nicotine, an oil-like liquid, comes from the nicotiana tabacum plant, which is in the same family of plants as potatoes and red peppers.
 It acts as a natural insecticide for the plant and can be extracted from the tobacco to include in the various products mentioned above.
 CBD is also found in nature.
 It is extracted from hemp with the use of carbon dioxide, oil, or a solvent.

 Despite their similarities, it goes without saying that CBD and nicotine are actually quite different.
 Firstly, though they are both found in nature, they come from completely different plants.
 As mentioned above, nicotine comes from the nicotiana tabacum plant.
 This is referred to as a nightshade plant and is in fact in the same family as potatoes and red peppers.
 Nicotine’s role in these plants is to potentially act as a natural bug repellent or insecticide.
 CBD, however, comes from the cannabis sativa family, more specifically from hemp.
 It is extracted from this plant with the use of oil, carbon dioxide, or solvent.
 Again, CBD is extremely low in THC, so it doesn’t get you high.

 2. They have completely different effects

 CBD and nicotine are also very different in their effects.
 As previously stated, medical news today classifies nicotine as both a stimulant and a sedative that causes heightened alertness, dopamine, and wakefulness.
 It gives you a kick of energy and dopamine, the feel-good chemical.
-In comparison, CBD is very calming.
-According to webmd, it is anxiety reducing, pain relieving, and relaxation inducing.
-These effects are noticeably different, which explains why they are used in different settings and scenarios to achieve very different feelings.
+In comparison, CBD is more subtle but still aids in wellness.

 They function through different mechanisms in the body